Meet the Team

 I was taught to ring at Solihull in the 1970s by a previous Master of the Guild, Tom Warner: it’s lovely to have this link to the past.
 I joined the Guild soon afterwards but moved away as a teenager.
 It was good to come back to my ringing home though some years later.
 I love teaching new ringers and get a real buzz as they gain confidence.
 Since I stopped working I have found time to challenge myself again and have rung at more towers and arranged ringing for myself through the ‘Three Events Challenge’.

-Ringing Master: Phil Ramsbottom
+Ringing Master: Rachel Mitchell

 The Ringing Master is responsible for organising ringing practices, quarter peals, peals, and other ringing events to further the purpose of the Guild.